Duyen-codes/react22k-notes/README.md

 - To run json-server, the react app and commit changes to github simultaneously, it is necessary to use 2 terminal windows.
 One to keep json-server running, one to run react-app, and another for committing changes to github.

+- fetch data from a server inside useEffect in case React components defined as functions - the so-called functional components, and inside componentDidMount in case class components.

+- the function useEffect takes 2 parameters: the first is a function, the second parameter of useEffect is used to specify how often the effect is fun.
+If the 2nd para is an empty array [], then the effect is only run along with the first render of the component.

 ### Continued development

 What I would like to continue focusing on in future projects: